Click on the Indicators below for More Information

 Data compiled by states or territories are combined in regions defined as US Large Marine Ecosystems (LME).
 Changes in the number of beach closure days may be driven by changes in the number of beaches monitored under the BEACH Act versus by state and local municipalities and not by changes in water and/or air quality.
 Not all US beach closures are captured in this database, because not all beaches in a state or territory are monitored through the EPA BEACH Act.
 Data that were not identified to a water body or identified as inland water were not included.
 Data for beaches monitored by state and local municipalities are not included.

-Data from 2020 and beyond may be inflated by the Covid-19 pandemic, as there was no consistent way for states to report pandemic-related closures
+Data from 2020 may be inflated by the Covid-19 pandemic, as there was no consistent way for states to report pandemic-related closures

 Florida Keys National Marine Sanctuary Condition Report